Friends of Historic Woolsey

 Storytelling, an integral part of history, teaches, inspires, motivates, and can even caution.
 Stories tell where a town's citizens have been and where they hope to be in the future.
 Along with the preservation of the church and cemetery, Friends of Historic Woolsey's goal is to preserve and promote the stories of the people who lived in, settled in, and built the town of Woolsey, Georgia.

 With people moving to the counties surrounding Atlanta, both Woolsey and Fayette County continue to grow.
 Today, Woolsey has 206 residents.
 The town’s motto is “Where Life is Slower and Simpler.”
-Woolsey, Georgia is the smallest town in Fayette County, one of the 28 Metro Atlanta counties.
+Woolsey is the smallest town in Fayette County, one of the 28 Metro Atlanta counties.

 In addition to working with national, state, and/or county historic preservation organizations, Friends of Historic Woolsey also works with the mayor and the town council in Woolsey’s historic preservation efforts providing current residents of and visitors to Woolsey with historic, educational, and cultural opportunities to learn about the town and the surrounding area.